MARK A. LANGE, LT, USN

 Alumni Hall - Basketball, Volleyball & Wrestling at the U.S. Naval Academy has a music room that was named for Lt.
 Mark Lange, Class of 1979, because he had been in Academy Glee Club and, whose plane was shot down over Lebanon in Dec.
 1983.
 Residents from Lange's hometown of Detroit and the surrounding areas funded the room.

-Memorial Hall Killed in Action Panel
+Killed in Action Panel

-His name is listed with five other alumni under the heading "Lebanon 1983" on the killed in action panel in the center of Memorial Hall.
+Mark is listed with five other alumni under the heading "Lebanon 1983" on the killed in action panel in the center of Memorial Hall.